AckerlyXu/heima/articles/app-service-web/cdn-websites-with-cdn.md

 [!INCLUDE [azure-sdk-developer-differences](../../includes/azure-sdk-developer-differences.md)]

-[App Service](/azure/app-service-web/app-service-changes-existing-services/) can be integrated with [Azure CDN](https://www.azure.cn/home/features/cdn/), adding to the national scaling capabilities inherent in [App Service Web Apps](/azure/app-service-web/app-service-changes-existing-services/) by serving your web app content nationally from server nodes near your customers (an updated list of all current node locations can be found [here](http://msdn.microsoft.com/library/azure/gg680302.aspx)).
-In scenarios like serving static images, this integration can dramatically increase the performance of your Azure App Service Web Apps and significantly improves your web app's user experience worldwide.
+[App Service](/azure/app-service-web/app-service-changes-existing-services) can be integrated with [Azure CDN](https://www.azure.cn/home/features/cdn/), adding to the national scaling capabilities inherent in [App Service Web Apps](/azure/app-service-web/app-service-changes-existing-services) by serving your web app content nationally from server nodes near your customers (an updated list of all current node locations can be found [here](http://msdn.microsoft.com/library/azure/gg680302.aspx)).
+In scenarios like serving static images, this integration can dramatically increase the performance of your Azure App Service Web Apps and significantly improves your web app's user experience nationwide.

 Integrating Web Apps with Azure CDN gives you the following advantages: